mdrocan/shell-scripts/README.md

 calculate_docker_images.sh
 ```

-- Syntax checker using Shellcheck to verify all bash/sh scripts (*.sh) from the current directory.
+- Syntax checker using Shellcheck to verify all bash/sh scripts (*.sh) from the current directory or a directory given as an argument.
 ```
 syntaxchecker.sh
 ```